eclipse-openj9/openj9-docs/docs/xshareclasses.md

 : On Windows and z/OS systems, a cache can be destroyed only if all VMs that are using it have shut down and the user has sufficient permissions.

-: :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** On z/OS, when the `destroyAll` option is invoked from a 31-bit VM, 64-bit caches are not destroyed.
+: :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** On z/OS, when the `destroyAll` option is invoked from a 31-bit VM, 64-bit caches are not destroyed.
 Similarly, when the `destroyAll` option is invoked from a 64-bit VM, 31-bit caches are not destroyed.
 The following message is displayed:

         JVMSHRC735I: Use a nn-bit VM to perform the requested operation on the nn-bit shared cache "cachename" as the nn-bit VM